Hyōgo Prefecture: Future mergers

 The city of Akō and the only town in Akō District (Kamigōri), were scheduled to merge and the city would still retain the name Akō.
 Akō District would be defunct if the merger was successful.
-However, the merger hasn't taken place.
+However, the merger has not taken place.

 Economy

 As in all prefectures nationwide, agriculture, forestry, and fisheries play a big role in the economy of Hyogo Prefecture.

 Hyōgo Prefecture also has an IT industry, many heavy industries, metal and medical, Kobe Port being one of the largest ports in Japan.
 Kobe Port also hosts one of the world's fastest supercomputers, and Hyogo Prefecture passed laws to keep Kobe Port free of nuclear weapons (a nuclear-free zone) since the year 1975.

 Hyōgo is a part of the Hanshin Industrial Region.
 There are two research institutes of Riken, natural sciences research institute in Japan, in Kobe and Harima.
 "SPring-8", a synchrotron radiation facility, is in Harima.